nlfiedler/pack-rs/README.md

 The `itemcontent` table is the glue that binds the rows from the `item` table to the huge blobs in the `content` table.
 Typically a blob is large enough to hold many files, as such this table will show which blob contains the data for a particular file, and where within the (decompressed) blob to read the data.

 For very large files that are larger than the blob size, they will reference multiple rows from the `content` table.
 The `itempos` and `contentpos` values make it possible to accommodate both small files that fit within a blob and large files that do not.

+**Note:** empty files will have a row in the `itemcontent` table with a `size` of zero to make it easier to write the extraction implementation.

 | Name         | Type                  | Description               |
 | ------------ | --------------------- | ------------------------- |